TomatenKuchenDEV/docs/docs/serverstats.md

 ---
 title: Server statistics
-description: Explains the setup and usage of server statistics.
+description: The server stats of TomatenKuchen allow you to monitor the activity of your Discord server.
+The bot tracks member count, boosts and activity related to messages.
 ---

 ## Stats in channel names {#channel-name}